 - Needle size US 8

 When we arrived in India all I could think about is how hot is was.
 Please don’t go to India in the summer unless you are use to dry heat.
-Which I was not being from Florida we only experienced humidity.
-But I found out pretty quickly that I preferred dry heat.
+Being from Florida I’ve only experienced humidity but I found out pretty quickly that I preferred dry heat.
 I don’t know how to explain it but it was refreshing for me to be hot and not sweat.

 We had a connecting flight from one part on India to another so that meant waiting, waiting and more waiting.
 If your a fiber artist you know that waiting means knitting!
 So I made lots of progress on my shawl.
 But with all the hustling around I made a mistake many rows back and had to rip it out.
 Everyone I was with was shocked.
 They found it hard to understand why I couldn’t keep going even when I made a mistake.
 IT’S BECAUSE I WILL ALWAYS BE ABLE TO SEE IT and I would have so much regret not fixing it when I could, lol.